hithaishree98/ml-dl-dataset-analysis/README.md

 ## ML and DL Projects on Real-World Datasets

-This repository contains three small but powerful projects where machine learning and deep learning techniques are used to analyze real-world datasets.
-Each project includes clear visualizations, model building, and performance comparison using Python.
+This repository contains three small projects where machine learning and deep learning techniques are used to analyze real-world datasets.

-Whether you're just starting out or revising ML concepts, this repo has something useful.

 ## Project Overviews

 ### 1. Seeds Clustering (`seeds_clustering/`)